About

 Bio

-Lucie uses drawing, print and sculpture to create landscapes and dreamscapes which explore place and memory.
-She is interested in spaces that reverberate with lived histories and potential futures all inextricably wrapped up in each other.
-Particularly overgrown urban landscapes which seem to have their own temporal climate which makes room for drifting and daydreaming as subtle forms of resistance to corporate, ahistorical approaches to space.
-Repetitive, laborious approaches to mark making lengthen and pay homage to ephemeral and profound experiences of the overlooked, liminal borderlands where the city dissolves into canals, heaths and other untamed spaces.
+Lucie (b.1995, London) uses drawing, print and sculpture to explore place and memory.
+The images she makes recreate the sensation of aimless city drifting, searching for traces of human connection amongst discarded objects and palimpsestic graffiti’d surfaces.
+Lucie often seeks out landscapes with their own temporal climate which makes room for drifting and daydreaming as subtle forms of resistance to corporate, ahistorical approaches to urban space.
+The concrete ghosts of modernist projects and liminal borderlands where the city dissolves into canals, heaths and other untamed spaces are recurring sites of interest.

-Printmaking enables drawings to migrate from image to object, taking on fresh associations as they engage with a diverse array of surfaces.
-Seemingly ubiquitous urban objects are warped and transfigured, rebuilt in steel, copper, clay and wood.
-This uncanny transmutation emphasises the unfixed, malleable nature of the spaces they originate from.
+Ephemeral and profound experiences of the mundane are forensically archived through repetitive, laborious approaches to drawing.
+Drawings are treated as a raw material, ripe for transformation into a variety of print processes.
+Screen-printing enables drawings to migrate from image to object, taking on fresh associations as they engage with a diverse array of surfaces.
+This transmutation emphasises the unfixed, malleable nature of the spaces they originate from.
 Layered images and unexpected material fusions create hybrid landscapes, operating as archaeological sites, where histories both personal and collective are built and buried.